daniial79/LeetCode-Problems/README.md

 # LeetCode-Problems
-LeetCode Problems That I've solved in Go
+LeetCode Problems That I've solved in Go and Python